-I work full-time, am a full-time stepmom, and expecting my first baby.
+I work full-time and am stepmom to two teens and mommy to a feisty toddler.
 Please be patient with me!
 I will get to edits as soon as I can, but am unfortunately not able to process them every day.

-My own family names includes the surnames Baptiste, Bales, Fiester, Densford, Hampton, Reid, and Bennett.
-I recently began researching my husband's lines as well, including the surnames Garrison, Follis, Kirsch, Fiester, and Phillips.
+My own family names includes the surnames Baptiste, Reid, Bennett, Bales, Fiester, Densford, and Hampton.
+I am also researching my husband and children's lines, including the surnames Garrison, Follis, Kirsch, Phillips, Mitchell, and Imlah.

 I collect antique photographs, particularly those with names on them, and try to match them up with other researchers on Find a Grave or Ancestry.com.
 It's so much fun to unexpectedly add something to someone else's search and I hope someday the favor will be returned!

 I transcribed several cemeteries in the Silverton and Gervais areas in 2002-2003.
 I have also used Ancestry.com to find additional information about these people.
 Any and ALL information that I have is already listed on the memorial.